Capt Bill's boats!

 To properly clean your inflatables it’s best to use inflatable boat cleaners.
 These are made specifically for cleaning inflatable boats and can effectively remove dirt, grime, and stains without damaging the tube material.
 Some of these cleaners can also protect boat surfaces from the elements, keeping them in the best condition.

 We carry Mary Kate Inflatable Boat Cleaner.
-If you prefer PolyMarine Inflatable Boat Cleaner, we can order it for you.
+If you prefer PolyMarine Inflatable Boat Cleaner, use this web address to order.

 Cleaning Your Inflatable Boat